Luis Muñoz Marín: Childhood

 Muñoz Marín began his elementary education at William Penn Public School in Santurce, a district of San Juan.
 Most classes were taught in English, a change imposed by the American colonial government.
 Muñoz Marín's knowledge of English allowed him to be advanced to second grade, although he had some difficulty the next year.
 In 1908, Muñoz Marín was enrolled in a small private school in San Juan.
 Working with the teacher Pedro Moczó, in two years he covered all the material normally taught to students between third and eighth grade, passing tests with good grades.

 In 1910, his father was elected as Resident Commissioner of Puerto Rico.
 This position is a non-voting delegate to the United States Congress.
-Muñoz Marín briefly moved to New York with his mother before moving to Washington, D.C., at his father's insistence.

 In 1911, he began his studies at the Georgetown Preparatory School but disliked its strict discipline and failed the tenth grade.
 In 1915, his father enrolled him at Georgetown University Law Center, but Muñoz Marín was uninterested and wanted to become a poet.

 In late 1916, Muñoz Marín and his mother were called to Puerto Rico by their friend Eduardo Georgetti, who said Luis' father was suffering from an infection spreading from his gallbladder.
 Muñoz Rivera died on November 15, 1916, when Luis was eighteen.